 How You’re Putting Your Home Up For Sale

 When selling your home, there are more options available to you than just going through a real estate agent.
-Other options include selling your home at auction or listing your home for sale by owner.
+Other options include selling your home at selling your home by owner.
 How you decide to sell your home can have different impacts on the returns you see.
 Listing via a realtor subjects you to fees.
 Utilizing the auction process, which is done for more than just properties in distress, allows you more freedom and gives you options in the bidding process.
 Deciding to list your home for sale by owner puts more work on your to-do list, but also offers you complete control.

 Virtual Open Houses